 Many of you will have heard that loyalty card data can be a predictor of epidemic and illness.

+There is also research to show that Twitter can be used to chart the spread of disease and the emergent trends of a virus.
 Now the growth in wearable technology promises a rich source of data to be mined.
 Google is eyeing this carefully.
 Buoyed by the success of its flu trends, Larry Page recently claimed that Google could save 100,000 lives per year with access to healthcare data.

 Wearables are already providing behavioural and core body function data.
 So what could Google do if they had access to the data from wearables - not only the data from their own products such as the Google Watch and Glasses but also from third party fitness trackers and cardiac monitors?
 And what if this data could be combined further to include loyalty card data and patient medical data?
 The